stfc/PSyclone/doc/developer_guide/developers.rst

     from __future__ import print_function
     class TestVisitor(PSyIRVisitor):
-        ''' Example implementation of a backend visitor. '''
+        ''' Example implementation of a back-end visitor. '''

         def loop(self, node):
             ''' This method is called if the visitor finds a loop. '''